dilillo/Bots/README.md

 # Bots
-Repository for my Bot Framework experiments
+Repository for my Bot Framework experiment and demo projects.